 You can typically buy or sell shares in the Fund on any business day.
+Recommendation: this Fund may not be appropriate for investors who plan

-Recommendation: this Fund may not be appropriate for investors who plan to withdraw their money within 5 years.
+Recommendation: this Fund may not be appropriate for investors who p to withdraw their money within 5 years.